 Bit count examples

 In order to measure the impact on bit cost we analyzed two example tile and slice layouts.
-The analysis is attached to this contribution as an excel file.
+The analysis is summarized below and the details are attached to this contribution as an excel file.

 JVET-M0870 example